top of page

 Focus: Exposure to new environments, sounds, and people

-Introduce textures like grass, pavement, and gravel
+• Introduce different textures like grass, pavement, and gravel.

-Keep experiences positive and short
+• Keep experiences positive and short.

 Tip: End the adventure while your puppy is confident, not tired or stressed.